AndresPitta/P02_FOPO/README.md

 - Numpy is a very useful numeric computing package.
 We are going to use it for array manipulation and numerical operations.
 To learn more please [go here](https://jupyter.org/)

 - Pandas will help us manipulating dataframes.
-To learn more [go here](https://pandas.pydata.org/)
+To learn more [go here](https://pandas.pydata.org/).
+Sometimes there are compatibility issues with this version of pandas. so it is recommended to change the version to 0.25

 - Flake8